 About Media Recording

-In Reading Forest, when you add video credits (Director, Direction, Screenplay, Cast) or music credits (Composer, Conductor, Singer, Performer), the app automatically switches to media mode.
+In Reading Forest, when you add video credits (Director, Direction, Screenplay, Cast) or music credits (Lyricist, Composer, Conductor, Singer, Performer), the app automatically switches to media mode.

-- Video (Director, Direction, Screenplay, Cast, Music): "Pages" becomes "Running Time", entered in H:MM:SS format
+- Video (Director, Direction, Screenplay, Cast, Music): "Pages" becomes "Running Time"

-- Music (Composer, Conductor, Singer, Performer): "Pages" becomes "Playback Time", entered in M:SS format
+- Music (Lyricist, Composer, Conductor, Singer, Performer): "Pages" becomes "Playback Time"

 Recording a Movie — Casablanca Example